 One person reported their grandson in the 9-12 year old section got a bloody nose from an adult knocking into him.
 The parents of a 3 year old said when the event started all the parents rushed in and picked up the eggs, or took them from small children.

-One woman said her son was traumatized by the event and had a broken basket while he was left emotionally shattered, hysterically crying, Other children were trampled by larger children or adults.
+One woman said her son was traumatized by the event and had a broken basket.
+He was left hysterically crying and emotionally shattered.
+Other children were trampled by larger children or adults.

 March 27, 2016